Calif. Authorities Raise Wildfire Death Toll To 80, Lower Number Of Missing Persons

 Nearly all evacuation orders have lifted, but that doesn't mean evacuees will be able to return to their homes.
 Damage assessment teams have counted 1,452 destroyed structures so far.
 They're 90 percent through examining structures affected by the fire.

-Crews are remaining diligent and providing services to residents are they return to their homes, authorities say.
+Crews are remaining diligent and providing services to residents as they return to their homes, authorities say.
 They expect full containment by Thursday.